 1 Florida Man Killed by Cassowary

-If there was any doubt that birds are dinosaurs, the cassowary puts it to rest.
-Native to Papua New Guinea and Australia, the cassowary is considered the most dangerous bird on the planet.
-Smithsonian Magazine describes the prehistoric-looking monstrous creature like this:
+If there’s any doubt that birds are living dinosaurs, the cassowary settles it.
+Native to Papua New Guinea and Australia, the cassowary is often dubbed the world’s most dangerous bird.
+Smithsonian Magazine describes it as a nightmarish blend of ostrich, turkey, and velociraptor, standing up to six feet tall and weighing around 150 pounds.

-A Florida man who raised cassowaries was killed by one of his own.
-Marvin Hajos, age 75, fell between two cassowary pens in April 2019.
-The motion either startled one of the cassowaries or simply presented the opportunity for the bird to attack Hajos through the fence.
-The medical examiner said that Hajos died from the trauma inflicted by the bird and added, “I know ostriches and emus have their moments, but cassowaries are an extremely, extremely dangerous bird.
+In April 2019, 75‑year‑old Marvin Hajos, a Florida resident who raised cassowaries, fell between two pens.
+Either startled or given a chance to strike, a cassowary attacked him through the fence, delivering fatal trauma.
+The medical examiner noted the severity, stating, “I know ostriches and emus have their moments, but cassowaries are an extremely, extremely dangerous bird.
 You don’t want to fool around with them.
 They have no sense of humor.”

 ]]>